Do You Get Immunity After Recovering From A Case Of Coronavirus?

 It's unclear whether people who recover from COVID-19 will be immune to reinfection from the coronavirus and, if so, how long that immunity will last.

-"We don't know very much," says Matt Frieman, a coronavirus researcher at the University of Maryland in Baltimore.
+"We don't know very much," says Matt Frieman, a coronavirus researcher at the University of Maryland School of Medicine in Baltimore.
 "I think there's a very likely scenario where the virus comes through this year, and everyone gets some level of immunity to it, and if it comes back again we will be protected from it — either completely or, if you do get reinfected later, a year from now, then you have much less disease."

 "That is the hope," he adds.
 "But there is no way to know that."